 What we don’t: Storage is lacking and fit doesn’t work for everyone.

 The Patagonia Baggies are just about as classic as it gets.
 These versatile shorts fit the part for everything from hiking and water sports to everyday use, and their fun designs and colorways make them a crowd favorite, year after year.
 The formula is very simple: The shorts feature an elastic waist with drawcord, two mesh-lined pockets (great for draining water), a key loop to secure valuables, and a 5-inch inseam (Patagonia also offers the Barely Baggies with a 2.5-in. inseam).
 Added up, you get a board-short-inspired aesthetic with the functionality of a hiking short, great for hot summer days and quick dips along the trail.
-And with a recent update, the Baggies are now built with Patagonia’s NetPlus fabric, which is made exclusively from recycled fishing nets.
+And the Baggies are built with Patagonia’s NetPlus fabric, which is made exclusively from recycled fishing nets.

 See the Patagonia Baggies Shorts